AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 * **Problem Detail**: The panel captures details about the issue.
 It includes a checkbox for the problem category with three options: Network, Computer, or Other.
 It also features two textboxes labeled Please Specify and Comments.

-* **Attachment**: The panel allows to upload supporting documents related to the problem.
+* **Attachment**: The panel allows users to upload supporting documents related to the problem.

 Let's explore the step-by-step process for inserting a layout and adding components to it.
 In this example, a horizontal tabs layout is inserted to a form.